AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> an action committed in anger is an action doomed to failure.  — Genghis Khan
+> No matter how much preparation we do, in the real tests of our lives, we'll be in unfamiliar terrain. — Josh Waitzkin
 <!--END_SECTION:quote-->